What Is Design Thinking?

 During this stage, you will collect information on the problem at hand to use during the next few phases of the process.
 The first essential step is to set your own assumptions about the world and the situation to gain an accurate picture of the issue.
 You will develop a deeper understanding of your users, the issues they face, and the needs they are looking to fulfill.
 With this information, you can start developing ideas for products and services that could make your users’ lives easier.

-The empathize part of the design thinking process may involve consulting experts in the matter – in web design, this doesn’t mean the designers, but your users.
+During the empathize phase of the design thinking process, it’s important to consult experts in web design trends, and in this context, the real experts are your users, not just the designers.
 They’re the ones engaging with the product most often and are hence the best source of information regarding the issue.
 At its core, the empathy stage allows thinkers to properly assess the needs of the user, which in turn helps with the defining stage of the problem.

 Remember that these stages do not need to occur in order, but you do need to formally define the problem in terms of an average user.
 Typically, this occurs after researching the issues and involves using a problem statement or series of statements.
 Defining the problem in this stage will help your team discover new ideas for solving it later.
 This problem must be defined in a human-centric way, however, and not through the lens of your company.